 It’s the misshaped design that sets the Space Hippie apart from the rest of the shoe industry.
 Okay, maybe the Asics Kayano 5-inspired Balenciaga runner is similar at a conceptual level, but the Space Hippie is light years apart.

-The Flyknit upper has a stretch bootie with a secure yet comfortable fit.
+The Flyknit upper has a stretch slip-on bootie with a secure yet comfortable fit.
 The firm dual-density midsole provides an adequate level of underfoot comfort.

 There is a reason why the Free Metcon 4 is the last shoe on this guide.
 This is a trainer that’s meant for gym training, so it’s not a comfortable casual sneaker.

 We’ve seen people wearing the Free Metcon on the streets, but we suspect that was because they got a great deal and not how comfortable the shoe was.

 We also mentioned the Metcon 4 in our Nike gym shoe guide, and that’s because the midsole combines a supportive heel with a flexible forefoot.
 The stable heel is reliable enough for weight-training sessions, whereas the flexible forefoot works for Plyometric training.

 While lacing the upper gives you the desired fit security, the Free Metcon 4 has a slip-on construction.
 That way, you can ‘set’ the lacing once and then use the Metcon as a slip-on trainer.